Securely store and maintain your research data

 Learn more about the Cold storage offering.

-• Access: Direct access to the files in Cold storage will be limited to HMS IT.
-Metadata associated with the migrated files will be viewable using your group’s Starfish Zone dashboard and/or corresponding manifest file(s).
+- Access – Direct access to the files in Cold storage will be limited to HMS IT.
+Metadata associated with the migrated files will be viewable using your group’s Starfish Zone dashboard and corresponding manifest files.
 HMS IT will perform the data migrations to Cold storage, as it continues to investigate options for self-service.
 HMS IT will scan the dataset prior to the data transfer to document the files to be moved.
 HMS IT will inform the lab if they encounter any unsupported files during the pre-migration screening process

 Examples for when it is appropriate to move data to Cold storage: